shachi-lab/nanoBASIC_UNO/docs/nanoBASIC_UNO_Reference_Manual_en.md

 ---

 ## Expressions in Commands
+An "expression" is anything that uses numbers and operators.
+Expressions are written using numbers, variables, and operators.
 Expressions can be used as arguments to commands or in assignments.
-They follow normal operator precedence.
+Calculations are performed according to basic priority.

 ---